nimroddanielmaayan/natours/notes.md

 - An important note: If we want to build a server that will supply the same data to different types of clients (like a browser and also a native mobile app), we need to build an API, not an SSR, since only browsers can recieve and render HTML

 - Some companies\people don't even have a front end, and only build APIs in order to sell access to their data to others.
 This is called a "headless" approach

+- In node, we're allowed to send only one response to each request.
+If we accidentally send two responses, we'll get an error

+- Note: Jonas's eslint rules + eslint extention libraries are preety good, I might want to use them in the future.
+It's recommended to find a configuration for eslint that I will like working with

 ### Command Prompt